NREL/reV-tutorial/tutorial_4_generation_a/README.md

 This tutorial includes a **configuration JSON** file (`config_gen.json`) that specify the simulation parameters, including system specifications, time periods, output requests, etc.
 This example module runs at several points in Rhode Island for 2012 and 2013 NSRDB data.

-The `config_gen.json` specifies file locations of files that generated from previous tutorials, including:

-- **Project points**: It specifies the geographical locations (lat/lon) where the generation module will be performed.
-- **Resource data**: This is typically in HDF5 format that contains solar (NSRDB) or wind (WTK) data.
+The `config_gen.json` entries that correspond to the input data are described below:

-- **SAM configurations**: The "sam_files" entry contains a set of key-value pairs which represent the "config" column in the project points file and the SAM configuration associated with it.
+1) `sam_files`: The **SAM configurations** file location in a set of key-value pairs which represent the "config" column in the project points file and the SAM configuration associated with it.

-Add entry descriptions here:
-- `project_points`: "../data/project_points/rhode_island_onshore_solar_project_points.csv",
-- `resource_file`: "../data/resources/ri_100_NSRDB_{}.h5",
+2) `resource_file`: The **resource data** is typically in HDF5 format that contains solar (NSRDB) or wind (WTK) data.
+    - Since we are executing `reV` from the command line, this input string can contain brackets `{}` that will be filled in by the `analysis_years` entry (in this case, year 2012 and 2013).
+    - Alternatively, this input can be a list of explicit files to process.
+In this case, the length of the list must match the length of the `analysis_years` input exactly, and the path are assumed to align with the analysis_years (i.e. the first path corresponds to the first analysis year, the second path corresponds to the second analysis year, and so on).
+3) `project_points`: The **project points** file location that specifies the geographical locations (lat/lon) where the generation module will be performed.

+You need to change the config file locations for all above entries in the `config_gen.json`.
+Other brief descriptions to the entries are listed below; check on the [reV CLI help doc](https://nrel.github.io/reV/_cli/reV%20generation.html) for further documentations on each:

+- `log_directory`: Path to directory where logs should be written.
+Path can be relative and does not have to exist on disk (it will be created if missing).
+In our case, we created the logs at the current directory: `"./logs/"`.
+- `execution_control`: Dictionary containing execution control arguments.
+- `log_level`: String representation of desired logger verbosity.
+Suitable options are `DEBUG` (most verbose), `INFO` (moderately verbose), `WARNING` (only log warnings and errors), and `ERROR` (only log errors).
+- `technology`: String indicating which SAM technology to analyze.
+We use `pvwattsv8`.

-Simply run the following command in your terminal:
+To run the generation, simply run the following command in your terminal:

 ```
 reV generation -c config_gen.json